 M.Ed. or Ed.S. in Administration and Supervision

-The educational leadership master's in administration and supervision degree program at National Louis University is designed for licensed and experienced educators who want to take on leadership roles —including principal positions— in K-12 educational settings.
-Offered through our National College of Education, it’s ideal for those looking for an Administration and Supervision MED or CAS (formerly Type 75 certification), or those interested in graduate degrees for education administration.
+The educational leadership graduate program at National Louis University is designed for licensed and experienced educators who want to take on leadership roles —including principal positions— in K-12 educational settings.
+Our educational leadership graduate program is ideal for those looking for an those interested in earning a Principal Endorsement in IL - formerly Type 75 certification.

-Consider getting your educational leadership master's at NLU if you:
+Consider getting your educational leadership graduate degree at NLU if you:

 - Want to earn your Professional Educator License (PEL) endorsed for general administrative in Illinois